 When winter comes, are flown; And he who has but tears to give, Must weep those tears alone.

-3 Oh! who could bear life's stormy doom,
+3 Oh! who could bear life's stormy doom, Did not thy wing of love gloom Our peace-branch from above?

-Did not thy wing of love Come brightly wafting thro' the gloom
+Come brightly wafting thro' the